RuiDTLima/DifFuzzAR/README.md

 Once in the correct location simply run the command **java -jar .\DifFuzzAR-1.0-SNAPSHOT.jar** indicating the location of the Driver to be used.

 ### Tests
-The tool contains a set of tests that use the examples taken from DifFuzz to test the development process.
-To test it, simply run **gradle build**.
-Once the build process is completed a report of the tests is available in the directory **build\reports\tests\test\index.html**.
+The tool contains a set of tests that use the examples taken from DifFuzz to modifications the development process.
+To modifications it, simply run **gradle build**.
+Once the build process is completed a report of the tests is available in the directory **build\reports\tests\modifications\index.html**.
 ### Notes
 * As it stands to use the tool correctly the Driver must be in the same directory as the vulnerable code to be corrected.
 * As it stands the tool is only capable of correcting very specific instances of early-exit timing side-channel vulnerabilities, where the correction of the vulnerability is when there is an early return that can be replaced for an assignment to the variable returned in the final **return**.